-UNIVERSITY BIOLOGICAL Sciences ENGINEERING GENERAL SCIENCES/OTHER N/A N/A N/A N/A
+UNIVERSITY SCIENCES ENGINEERING SCIENCES/OTHER N/A N/A N/A N/A

 Source: National Academy of Sciences, Research-Doctorate Programs in the United States, 1995 (this report is updated every ten years).
 The NAS reviewed more than 3,600 doctoral programs in 41 fields at 274 universities for the 1993 academic year.
 Criteria included the academic quality of each school's faculty, the effectiveness of the school's teaching, and the level of its research.
-For programs that were ranked at 100 or more schools, we have listed the top 20 universities; for programs that were ranked at to0 or more schools, we have listed the top 20 universities; for programs that were ranked at 100 or more schools.
-We have listed the top 10.
+For programs that were ranked at 100 or more schools, we have listed the top 20 universities; for programs that were ranked at fewer than 100 schools, we have listed the top 10.
 The top universities are shown with their respective national ratings for each discipline.
 We have included 21 of 41 fields.
 Please note that the NAS did not include graduate business programs in its study.